-Alex is currently reading his joint DPhil & PhD degrees at the University of Oxford, working with Prof. Mark Sansom, before relocating to Scripps Research (California) in 2020 working with Dr Andrew Ward.
+Alex is currently reading his joint DPhil & PhD degrees at the University of Oxford, working with Prof. Mark Sansom, and Scripps Research (California) working with Prof. Andrew Ward.
 Alex receives his major funding from the prestigious Skaggs-Oxford Scholarship, with additional support from the Croucher Foundation.
 He graduated with a MSc ETH in Biology (Structural Biology & Biophysics) from the Swiss Federal Institute of Technology Zurich (ETH Zürich).
 Prior to that, he read a BSc in Biochemistry at University College London with First Class Honours (Dean's List) and was the top of the class.

 Alex has developed a strong interest in Structural Biology & Biophysics since his final year of undergraduate.
 He carried out his Undergraduate Research Project at Prof. Carolyn Moores' lab at Birkbeck, University of London investigating a microtubule-interacting protein.
 Alex also worked on other microtubule cytoskeleton projects during summer vacations, with Dr Thomas Surrey's group at Cancer Research UK London (now The Francis Crick Institute) and with Dr Etsuko Muto's group at RIKEN Brain Science Institute in Tokyo.

-Alex's joint research project at Oxford and Scripps investigates the structure, lipid interactions, and mechanism of mammalian mechanically activated ion channels.
+Alex's joint research project at Oxford and Scripps investigates the structure, lipid interactions, and mechanism of mechanically activated ion channels and other sensory ion channels.
 The aim is to use molecular modelling and simulation to aid and extend the interpretation and analysis of intermediate resolution structures determined by cryo-electron microscopy.
-A particular focus will be on characterising the nature of lipid interactions with channel in order to better understand the mechanism of mechanical coupling between the channel and the surrounding lipid bilayer.
+A particular focus is on characterising the nature of lipid interactions with the channel in order to better understand the mechanism of mechanical coupling between the channel and the surrounding lipid bilayer.
 This will help to define these channels as possible pharmaceutical targets.
-The project will involve molecular dynamics simulations, statistical and thermodynamic analysis of simulation data, and analysis and refinement of cryo-electron microscopy derived structures.
+The project involves molecular dynamics simulations, statistical and thermodynamic analysis of simulation data, and analysis and refinement of cryo-electron microscopy derived structures.